angular/material-start/README.md

 Alternatively, you can choose to configure your own webserver, such as apache or nginx.
 Just configure your server to serve the files under the `app/` directory.

-### Run UnitTests

-Simply open a Terminal window and run `npm run tests` to start all your Karma unit tests.

 ## Updating Angular

 Previously we recommended that you merge in changes to angular-seed into your own fork of the